Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 Frank Provenzano with a really insightful look at when it's the correct time to fire a coach midseason.
 Sample prose: "The thermometer in an NHL head coach's office is directly related to expectations (both real and perceived) among the team's fan base and, most importantly, in the owner's suite."
 [The Athletic]

-An interesting look at the impact that short-term on-ice success has on the hockey card market.
+An interesting look at the impact of short-term on-ice success on the hockey card market.
 [Raw Charge]

 Hockey tl;dr (too long; didn't read)